codereport/adsp2/pages/locations.md

 #### Random

 * While Driving
-* While in a New York Cab
+* In a New York Cab
-* While in an Elevator
+* In an Elevator
+* In Bryce's apartment